 Tamu now heads up her own online fashion mag, All The Pretty Birds, and works with myriad brands as a photographer and creative director, she’s also the former editor-in-chief of Grazia Italy, no less.

-But it was during the Black Lives Matter movement where she used her voice most prominently as she called out the world’s leading luxury fashion brands to work with more Black content creators.
+But it was during the Black Lives Matter movement that she used her voice most prominently as she called out the world’s leading luxury fashion brands to work with more Black content creators.
 Her efforts have created a ripple effect for more representation in the industry.

 Tamu may have a six-figure following on Instagram, but this woman is so much more than an influencer.

-Follow Tamu @tamumcpherson
+@tamumcpherson

-A post shared by Venetia La Manna (@venetialamanna)
+Venetia La Manna

-The fair fashion campaigner… Venetia La Manna
+The fair fashion campaigner…

 Whether it’s her tongue-in-cheek Instagram “recipes” that show all the ingredients of what makes fashion brands unjust; her tireless campaigning on the picket lines; or her sponsorship program, Remember Who Made Them, which supports garment makers through money, dignity and fair labour, Venetia is dedicated to making fashion a fairer place.

-Follow Venetia @venetialamanna
+@venetialamanna

 Truth be told, when it comes to fashion, we could all do with being a little bit more Venetia.

-The media star breaking the mould… Sinéad Burke
+The media star breaking the mould…

 Writer, podcast host, educator and public speaker, Sinéad Burke is a force when it comes to changing representation in the fashion industry.
 An advocate for raising honest questions and conversations about identity, disability and accessibility, she founded Tilting the Lens, an accessibility consultancy that works with Disabled people to craft solutions to intentionally build an accessible and equitable world.

-She’s gone on to work with the likes of Vogue, Gucci – Sinéad serves on their Global Equity Board – ITV interviewed Victoria Beckham on her podcast, delivered a powerful TED Talk on ‘Why design should include everyone, and written a children’s book.
+She’s gone on to work with the likes of Vogue, Gucci – Sinéad serves on their Global Equity Board – ITV interviewed Victoria Beckham on her podcast, delivered a powerful TED Talk on ‘Why design should include everyone, and written a children’s book’.
 The list really is endless.

-Follow Sinéad @thesineadburke
+@thesineadburke

-The game-changing designer… Amy Powney
+The game-changing designer…

 She did just that and today, Mother of Pearl is leading the way as one of the world’s best-loved sustainable labels.